-The Company continues to examine technologies and methods of reducing costs and potential environmental impacts, including using a conveyor system instead of trucks, fully optimizing the open-pit design, and examining variable cut-off grades, all leading to more robust and improved economics.
+The Company continues to examine technologies and methods of reducing costs and potential environmental impacts, including using a conveyor system instead of trucks, fully optimizing the open-pit design, and examining variable cut-off grades.

 In June 2016, the Company attracted the interest of a significant investor and potential partner for the CuMo Project when it announced the signing of a non-binding memorandum of understanding with MCC8 Group Company Limited and Ping Shan Resource Holdings Ltd (Chinese Partners).
 The parties entered the MOU to formalize their understanding and intentions with respect to funding the strategic and sustainable development of the CuMo Project.
-Specifically, the Chinese Partners are to arrange a minimum of US\$700 million in project financing for the development and construction of the CuMo Project to receive an 80 percent of net proceeds interest in the joint venture to be formed between Idaho
+Specifically, the Chinese Partners were to arrange a minimum of US\$700 million in project financing for the development and construction of the CuMo Project to receive an 80 percent of net proceeds interest in the joint venture to be formed between Idaho.

 CuMo Mining Corporation (Idaho CuMo) and the Chinese Partners in respect of the CuMo Project (Joint Venture).
-Subsequent funding of the Joint Venture is to be provided on a pro rata basis.
-At the appropriate time, Idaho CuMo intends to seek mining equipment equity loans to cover its 20 percent of the contributions to the Joint Venture.
-The parties are to negotiate a binding, definitive project financing agreement (Definitive Agreement).
+Subsequent funding of the Joint Venture was to be provided on a pro rata basis.
+At the appropriate time, Idaho CuMo intended to seek mining equipment equity loans to cover its 20 percent of the contributions to the Joint Venture.
+The parties were to negotiate a binding, definitive project financing agreement (Definitive Agreement).
 The terms of the Definitive Agreement would be subject to various regulatory, government, Board of Director, and shareholder approvals.
-The terms of the MOU provide that once Idaho CuMo has obtained US\$25 million in new capital (Initial Funding), the Chinese Partners would be granted exclusivity for one year to perform due diligence, obtain all required approvals and secure funding to complete the proposed transaction (Exclusivity Period).
-On February 14, 2017, the deal was cancelled because of PRI not delivering the initial funding for the project.
+The terms of the MOU provided that once Idaho CuMo has obtained US\$25 million in new capital (Initial Funding), the Chinese Partners would be granted exclusivity for one year to perform due diligence, obtain all required approvals and secure funding to complete the proposed transaction (Exclusivity Period).
+On February 14, 2017, the deal was cancelled because of Chinese Partners failed to deliver the initial funding for the project.